 3) Give them a good feed

 Most composts for containers and baskets contain limited amounts of food.
 Within several weeks of planting, fast-growing, hungry bedding plants will have used most of the goodness in the compost.
 So, we recommend you add more nutrients to improve your plants’ flowering performance and encourage stronger growth.
-A regular meal every month to keep them growing well should do the trick, we recommend Miracle Gro plant food or a slow release plant food such as Osmocote Plant Food (for beds) and Osmocote Plant Food Tablets (for baskets and tubs).
-As you water your pots from above, the resin coating of the granules slowly dissolves to release feed into the surrounding compost.
-This is a gradual process because the granules are designed to release fertiliser slowly over many months and will assist/reduce the need for watering during the season.
+A regular meal every month to keep them growing well should do the trick, we recommend Miracle Gro plant food or Osmocote Plant Food Tablets for baskets and tubs.

 4) Deadhead spent flowers